Trevor Chadwick: Chadwick and the kindertransport

-After delivering the first three children to Britain, Chadwick returned to Czechoslovakia to help rescue more children.
+After delivering the first three children to Britain, Chadwick returned to Czechoslovakia to help rescue more children by sending them to Britain.
 Thousands were on a list for possible rescue, but he could only save hundreds.
-Working with the British Committee for Refugees from Czechoslovakia headed by Doreen Warriner, he had the task of selecting children for the kindertransport and organizing their departure.
-His first operation was an evacuation by a 20-seat airplane from Prague.
-Later evacuation of children was usually by train.
-Chadwick accompanied the children to the Prague Railroad Station.
-From Prague the children, with adult escorts, journeyed by rail through Poland to a seaport on the Baltic Sea from where they sailed to Britain.
-In Britain, Nicholas Winton worked to get permissions for the children to be granted entry.
+In Britain, Nicholas Winton worked to get visas for children to be granted entry.
+Working with the British Committee for Refugees from Czechoslovakia headed by Doreen Warriner, Chadwick had the task of selecting children for the kindertransport and organizing their departure.
+His first operation, 14 March 1939, was a 20-seat airplane evacuation from Prague which he accompanied.
+Later, the evacuation of children was by train.
+Chadwick accompanied the children to the Prague Railroad Station, from where the children, with adult escorts, notably Quaker Tessa Rowntree and Unitarian Martha Sharp, journeyed by rail through Poland or Nazi Germany to seaports on the Baltic Sea or in the Netherlands from where they sailed to Britain.

 On 15 March 1939, the situation in Czechoslovakia became more dangerous.
-German troops took control of the whole country.
+German troops occupied the whole Czech part of the country.
 The German crackdown stimulated a large market in forged passports and exit documents in which Chadwick was probably involved.
-Warriner and many other refugee workers found it prudent to leave the country and in early June 1939, Chadwick saw off a final trainload of 123 children and left Czechoslovakia.
-With his departure, Beatrice Wellington became head of the British Committee and the evacuation of children continued.
-All together, until it was shut down with the beginning of World War II on 1 September 1939, the kindertransport escorted 669 children out of Czechoslovakia.
+Warriner and many other refugee workers found it prudent to leave the country to avoid arrest.
+On 2 June 1939, Chadwick saw off a trainload of 123 children and left Czechoslovakia shortly thereafter, possibly fearing arrest by the German Gestapo for forging documents.
+With his departure, Beatrice Wellington became the sole representative of the British Committee in Czechoslovakia.
+The evacuation of children continued.
+All together, until it was shut down with the declaration of war on 1 September 1939, the kindertransports escorted 669 children out of Czechoslovakia.

-Winton, who was honored many years later for his participation in the kindertransport, acknowledged the vital roles in Prague of Chadwick, along with Doreen Warriner, diplomat Robert J. Stopford, Beatrice Wellington, Josephine Pike, and Bill Barazetti.
-Of Chadwick, Winton later wrote, "Chadwick did the more difficult and dangerous work after the Nazis invaded... he deserves all praise".
+Winton, who was honoured many years later for his participation in the kindertransport, acknowledged the vital roles in Prague of Chadwick, along with Doreen Warriner, diplomat Robert J. Stopford, Beatrice Wellington, Josephine Pike, and Bill Barazetti.
+Of Chadwick, Winton later wrote, "Chadwick did the more difficult and dangerous work after the Nazis invaded… he deserves all praise".

 Later life

-Chadwick's life took a downward trajectory after Czechoslovakia.
+Chadwick's life took a downward trajectory after his return from Czechoslovakia.
 He joined first the Royal Naval Reserve and later the Royal Air Force but after several incidents, probably caused by his excessive drinking, was sent back to Britain from North Africa in 1942.
 He divorced his first wife and married again briefly.
-He worked at a number of jobs, but was diagnosed with tuberculosis and sent by his family to a sanitarium in Oslo, Norway.
-He married for a third time there and apparently achieved some happiness and stability, but suffered a stroke and died on 23 December 1979.
-At the time of his death the work of the Czechoslovakian refugee workers was largely forgotten, but the lionization of Nicholas Winton beginning in 1988 brought some recognition to members of the group.
+He worked at many jobs but was diagnosed with tuberculosis and sent by his family to a sanatorium in Oslo, Norway.
+He married for a third time there and achieved some happiness and stability, but suffered a stroke and died on 23 December 1979.
+At the time of his death the work of the Czechoslovak refugee workers was largely forgotten, but the public recognition of Nicholas Winton, beginning in 1988, brought some recognition to other members of the group.